 From the start of March 2017 new and much stricter penalties have been introduced for driver caught using their mobile phones while driving.

-They mean that drivers will now receive six points on their licence and a fine of £200, both double the previous penalties.
+They mean that drivers will now receive six points on their licence and a fine starting at £200, both double the previous penalties.
 The new penalties also mean that new drivers, with less than two years’ experience after passing their driving test, will lose their licence.

 Since the Health and Safety at Work Act 1974 employers have had a duty to ensure that other people are not put at risk by work-related driving activities and further regulations in 1999 require employers to manage health and safety effectively.